Jewish Studies in Europe

 Aims and Activities of the European Association for Jewish Studies

-The European Association for Jewish Studies (EAJS) is the sole umbrella organisation for Europe representing this field of university studies.
-Its aims are the encouragement and support of the research and teaching of Jewish studies at university level in Europe, and other places of higher education and learning.
+The European Association for Jewish Studies (EAJS) is the sole umbrella organisation for Europe representing the academic field of Jewish Studies.
+Its primary aim is to encourage and support the research and teaching of Jewish studies at university level in Europe, and other places of higher education and learning.

 The EAJS was founded as a voluntary academic association in 1981.
-Among its activities are the administration of a Conference Grant Programme, the organization of congresses and colloquia, the publication of the bi-annual European Journal of Jewish Studies (EJJS), and the hosting of the Online Directory of Jewish Studies in Europe on its website https://www.eurojewishstudies.org.
-The Funders Database provides EAJS members with information about funding resources in Jewish Studies.
+Among its activities are the administration of a Conference Grant Programme, the support and organisation of congresses and colloquia, the publication of the European Journal of Jewish Studies (EJJS), and the hosting of the Online Directory of Jewish Studies in Europe.

 Membership of the Association is open to all with an active scholarly interest in Jewish studies.